2112 Hockey Agency – Euro Prep Sheet– updated January 4th – 2019

 Jet Lag – So many urban legends exist what to do in regards to this topic.
 Don’t eat meat the day before – drink 10 ounces of water per hour when you fly – don’t drink booze – try not to sleep etc. The truth is this affects everyone different.
 Personally jet lag only affects me when flying home to Canada.

 Food – You can find McDonalds – Pizza Hut – KFC – and Subway in almost every major city however trying to local food is all part of the cultural experience.
-Dining out in Norway – Russia – Finland – Sweden and Switzerland for example can be 2 to 3 times the prices of North American prices.
+Dining out in Norway – Russia – Finland – Sweden, and Switzerland, for example, can be 2 to 3 times the prices of North American prices.

 Condiment Idea – When you go grocery shopping you will notice things North American style condiments are not available.
 Frank’s Hot Sauce, French’s Mustard, Heinz Ketchup, and Kraft Peanut Butter etc.might be hard to find.
 A few NHL players that have gone to Russia and Europe have come up with a great idea.
 Go to Costco etc and buy huge bottles of mustard or ketchup then go to UPS and they will put all your condiments in a properly packaged box.
 Then you ship the box before you leave to the team office.
 It might cost you 200 or 300 dollars but it will be money well spent.

 Grocery Shopping – Once you enter your condo in Europe and Russia the fridges are much smaller than basic fridges in North America.
 You won’t be able to stock up on lots of milk and meats etc. If you cook lots you will be shopping three times a week.
+One player said shopping for food in Switzerland for 2 or 3 days of meals can cost $100.00.

 Pets – First of all please speak to your Vet about what you should do with your dog.
 Normal flights from Toronto to Europe are 7 hours on average.
 Some people will suggest giving your dog Benadryl before you fly to knock them out but once again get a 2nd opinion from your vet.
-Taking your dog to Sweden for example is not that simple.
+Taking your dog to Sweden, for example, is not that simple.
 However you can fly your dog into Denmark and pick him up at the airport and drive into Sweden.
 But if you fly the dog to Stockholm your pet will have to stay for 30 days in quarantine.
 Good link to click on http://goeurope.about.com/od/travelwithpets/a/pet_travel.htm

 Vehicle / Drivers License – Most teams will provide you and your family with a vehicle to use or share with another import player.
 IDP (International Drivers Permit) is a worthless booklet from an age gone by.
 Yes, I get one where it’s required (Italy) but don’t bother for Germany.
 Any policeman who’s not a total idiot can understand the info on my driver’s license.